chapel-lang/chapel/doc/sphinx/source/users-guide/base/basicTypes.rst

 Chapel supports a variety of basic types to represent logical values, numbers, and strings.
 Specifically, these types provide support for:

+* Boolean values;
-Boolean values; signed and unsigned integers; real, imaginary, and complex floating point values; and strings.
+* Signed and unsigned integers;
+* Real, imaginary, and complex floating point values; and
+* Strings.

 These types, along with the ``void`` type (not covered in this section), are known as Chapel's *primitive types*.
 In previous sections, we've seen simple uses of string and integer types and values.

 Bit-Widths